RandomityGuy/SchoolWebApp/ChatAppTest/APIDocs.md

             "messages": {
                 "content": str // The message content
-                "id": int // The same id of the message }...
+                "id": int // The same id of the message "attachment": int // The id of the attachment (if exists) }...
         }
     ]